Updated January 2023.

 The benefits of regular physical activity are nearly endless, among them lowering your blood pressure, improving your mood and reducing your risk for a variety of health conditions.
-Once you find the motivation, you can go down our list of all of these ways to get fit in downtown Austin to resume your fitness routine, or mix things up.
-We’ll look forward to seeing you around!
+Once you find the motivation, check out our list of ways to meet your fitness goals in downtown Austin.
+Here, it is easy to get into a new fitness routine or mix things up from your usual one.
+Enjoy anything from modern studios with fun classes or enjoyable workout sessions outside with a group.
+We look forward to seeing you around!

 Hop on a MetroBike

-During the pandemic, residents took to their bikes and used downtown’s bike lanes more than ever before.
-Congress, San Jacinto, and 4th Street all have excellent bike lanes to help cyclists get around safely.
-If you don’t have a bike, but want to get into cycling, download the MetroBike app, and borrow a bike from the next kiosk you see.
+Congress, San Jacinto and 4th Street all have excellent bike lanes to help cyclists get around safely.
+If you don’t have a bike but want to get into cycling, download the MetroBike app and borrow a bike from the next kiosk you see.
 Stations are located throughout downtown and along the Ann & Roy Butler Hike and Bike Trail.

 Explore the Ann & Roy Butler Hike and Bike Trail